muratk5n/thirdwave/en/2022/11/battery-electric.md

-# Problems of Lion Battery Electric
+# Problems of Battery Electric

 Lion battery tech suffers from multidude of problems that makes it unfit as a basis of a green transition, and as a general storage